bigcommerce/dev-docs/docs/stencil-docs/page-builder/widget-ui-schema.md

 ```

 ### Sections
 Sections are groups of related settings.
 Each section will have a title that the user can collapse.
-Section labels are optional, but are not collapsible without a label.
+Section labels are optional but are not collapsible without a label.

 Settings render in the same order they are listed within a section.